M9xr/Automate-the-boring-stuff-with-Python3/README.md

-My Practice Programs from "Automate the boring stuff with Python 3" (Al Sweigart)
+My solutions to the practice projects and exercises from Automate the Boring Stuff with Python, 3rd Edition.